Everything you need to know about our soy products!

 How do I store tofu and soymilk?

-As perishable products, Superior soy products must be refrigerated and treated as if you were handling meat or dairy items.
-Superior tofu and soymilks do not contain preservatives – instead, they’re pasteurized to maintain freshness.
+Superior soy products must be refrigerated and treated as if you were handling meat or dairy items.
+All of our products do not contain preservatives – instead, they’re pasteurized to maintain freshness.
 Be sure to pay close attention to the expiry dates on the packaging.
 These dates only refer to unopened packages, which have not been subject to temperature abuse.
 Tofu and soymilk are good for approximately two to three days after opening.

 Medium Firm/Fresh & Smooth: